 The Corporation shall, to the extent legally permissible, indemnify each person who may serve or who has served at any time as an officer or Director of the Corporation against all expenses and liabilities, including, without limitation, counsel fees, judgments, fines, excise taxes, penalties and settlement payments, reasonably incurred by or imposed upon such person in connection with any threatened, pending or completed action, suit or proceeding in which he or she may become involved by reason of his or her service in such capacity; provided that no indemnification shall be provided for such person with respect to any matter as to which he or she shall have been finally adjudicated in any proceeding not have acted in good faith in the reasonable belief that such action was in the best interests of the Corporation; and further provided that any compromise or settlement payment shall be approved by the Corporation.
 However, this section shall not limit and shall be controlled by the indemnification powers expressly authorized under the Chapter governing not-for-profit corporations of the Revised Statutes of Missouri or its successor.

 The indemnification provided hereunder shall inure to the benefit of the heirs, executors and administrators of an officer or Director entitled to indemnification hereunder.
 The right of indemnification under this Article shall be in addition to and not exclusive of all other rights to which any person may be entitled.

-These bylaws may be amended upon a three-quarters vote of the entire Board of Directors or by a three-quarters vote at a general membership meeting where at least one-third of the lot owners are present.
+These bylaws may be amended upon a simple majority vote of the entire Board or by a simple majority vote at a general membership meeting of the lot owners in attendance.